Levetiracetam: Japan

 Under Japanese law, levetiracetam and other racetams cannot be brought into the country except for personal use by a traveler for whom it has been prescribed.
 Travelers who plan to bring more than a month's worth must apply for an import certificate, known as a Yakkan Shoumei (薬監証明, yakkan shōmei).

 Research

-Levetiracetam is being looked at in psychiatric and neurologic conditions such as Tourette syndrome, and anxiety disorder.
+Levetiracetam has been studied in the past for treating symptoms of neurobiological conditions such as Tourette syndrome, and anxiety disorder.
 However, its most serious adverse effects are behavioral, and its benefit-risk ratio in these conditions is not well understood.

 Levetiracetam is being tested as a drug to reduce hyperactivity in the hippocampus in Alzheimer's disease.

-Additionally, Levetiracetam has been experimentally shown to reduce Levodopa-induced dyskinesia, a type of movement disorder, or dyskinesia associated with the use of Levodopa, a medication used to treat Parkinson's disease.
+Additionally, levetiracetam has been experimentally shown to reduce levodopa-induced dyskinesia, a type of movement disorder, or dyskinesia associated with the use of levodopa, a medication used to treat Parkinson's disease.

+Many antiepileptic drugs cause changes in basic EEG activity.
+These include, in particular, carbamazepine, benzodiazepines, and phenobarbital.
+However, the effect of levetiracetam on basic EEG activity is minimal; no measurable increase in drug-induced beta activity was observed.
+At the same time, a significant reduction in seizure-like EEG abnormalities was observed.

+Of the ten medications evaluated in a 2023 systematic review of the literature, levetiracetam was found to be the only medication with sufficient evidence showing that it may cause seizure freedom in some infants.
+Further, adverse effects from levetiracetam were rarely severe enough for the medication to be discontinued in this age group.
+Because available research included only two published studies reporting seizure freedom rates, however, the strength of the evidence was judged to be low.

+History

+Levetiracetam was discovered in 1992 through screening in audiogenic seizure susceptible mice.